LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 **4. Get strike prices**

-The strike price is a required field for trade options. **RediLib.OPTIONORDER** can be used to get the list of strike prices for an option.
+The strike price is a required field for trading options. **RediLib.OPTIONORDER** can be used to get the list of strike prices for an option.

 First, the application creates a new instance of **RediLib.OPTIONORDER** and populate it with an option symbol, option type (Call or Put), and expiration date.
 For example: